pbkhrv/ulauncher-pydoc/README.md

 ![All modules, no query](images/screenshots/empty-query.png)

-Start typing a search query to get search results.
+Start typing a query to search for a matching package or module name.
 It uses the same fuzzy string search algorithm as Ulauncher itself.

 ![Query 1](images/screenshots/search-query1.png)

-Use dot `.` to search submodules and nested packages:
+Type in `.` (dot) after the package name to search submodules and nested packages, or press Alt+Enter to complete the name of the selected search result item.

+Whenever there's an exact match on the query, you can choose to open that module's source file in your default editor:

 ![Query 2](images/screenshots/search-query2.png)